Cube-Solutions/PHPConsistent/README.md

 # PHPConsistent

+Disclaimer : this is the first release.
+I know the code can be massively improved, but that's what pull requests are for ;-) - Any feedback welcome !

 PHPConsistent is a dynamic and static code analysis tool that verifies the consistency between the function/method calls your code makes and the in-line documentation (docblock) of the called functions/methods.
 The goal is to improve code quality of your code and the libraries you use by :
 * Verifying your code is making calls using the right parameters and parameter types